Overview

 Do requests made via private assistants still show in the audit log?

 For now, yes, both private and public assistants still show their requests and responses in the elvex audit log.
 This means administrators can currently see all conversation content, even from private assistants.
 In a subsequent release, we plan to change this behavior so that admins can see that private assistant requests were made, but not see the detail of the request or response of that private assistant.
-This is an area we're open to feedback on so if you have thoughts, please let us know at [email protected].
+This is an area we're open to feedback on so if you have thoughts, please let us know at [email protected]

 Can I use private assistants via Slack?

+Yes, but with some caveats.
 Setting your assistant's visibility to Private means that you cannot set Slack permissions to "All Slack users" as this would potentially allow non-authorized users to use your assistant and its connected datasources.
 Private assistants can only have the "Match elvex permissions" setting enabled for Slack which effectively means that you can only use Private assistants via direct messages in Slack.

 Can I use private assistants via the API?